Fujifilm X-T4: everything we know so far

 The Fujifilm X-T3 is one of our favorite mirrorless cameras of recent years, mixing a great APS-C sensor, solid handling and the best range of APS-C lenses around.
 But according to rumors, it seems a Fujifilm X-T4 successor is very much on the horizon.

-If this is true, the X-T4 has arrived a little sooner than expected, given the current X-T3 is well under 18 months old.
-But it looks likely that the X-T4 (or whatever it's ultimately called) will combine modern features like a new EVF with the in-body image stabilization seen on Fujifilm's X-H1, which launched almost exactly two years ago.
+If this is indeed the case, the X-T4 is set arrived a little sooner than expected, given that the current X-T3 is well under 18 months old.
+But it looks likely that the X-T4 (or whatever it's ultimately called) will combine modern features like a new EVF with the in-body image stabilization seen on the Fujifilm X-H1, which launched almost exactly two years ago.

-So what other features can we expect from a Fujifilm X-T4 and when will you be able to buy one?
-We've rounded up all the latest rumors and added a hefty dash of analysis to help you decide whether it could soon be time to upgrade, or switch to, Fujifilm's flagship APS-C mirrorless camera.
+So what other features can we expect from a Fujifilm X-T4, and when will you be able to buy one?
+We've rounded up all the latest rumors, and added a dash of analysis, to help you decide whether it could soon be time to upgrade to, or switch to, Fujifilm's flagship APS-C mirrorless camera.

 - Discover the best mirrorless cameras you can buy